 3.1 Article type

-- Review Papers discuss the state-of-the-art in an area of acoustics that seems of particular interest to the community at this point in time; review papers should be particularly complete in covering literature and should mention all ideas, models, experiments, even if they do not correspond to the authors own opinion.
+- Review Articles discuss the state-of-the-art in an area of acoustics that seems of particular interest to the community at this point in time; review papers should be particularly complete in covering literature and should mention all ideas, models, experiments, even if they do not correspond to the authors own opinion.
 Before writing a review paper, please contact the Editor-in-Chief.

-- Scientific Papers contain original material (ideas, models, experiments) not published elsewhere, that contributes substantially to the advance of science in the field of acoustics; they should clearly establish the relation between the work reported on, and the state-of-the-art; scientific papers are typically up to 12 pages.
+- Scientific Articles contain original material (ideas, models, experiments) not published elsewhere, that contributes substantially to the advance of science in the field of acoustics; they should clearly establish the relation between the work reported on, and the state-of-the-art; scientific papers are typically up to 12 pages.

 - Technical and Applied Papers report on original applications of an existing technique, concept, or measurement method to a new area; it is essential that a technical and applied paper is of sufficient interest to a group of researchers and engineers beyond the specific application or geographic area.

 - Short Communications are short scientific papers typically not longer than 4 pages; one can use a short communication to report on original, new ideas, models, or experimental results, that do not require a substantial discussion; they are NOT scientific papers of poor quality.
 Articles of more than 4 typeset pages will be invoiced at the rate of regular articles.

 - Letters to the Editor are promoted as a forum to stimulate scientific discussion; typically they contain critical comments on or additions to published work by the author or his/her peers; they may also introduce new ideas for future research with preliminary results without the proof required for a scientific paper; the scientific level needs nevertheless be guaranteed.